Gluten-Free Dairy-Free Breakfast Ideas (Part 1: Home Rotation)

 This is my fallback:

-- leftovers or roasted veggies from the night before (potato, broccoli, asparagus) mixed with eggs and chopped bacon
+- scramble made of leftovers or roasted veggies from the night before (potato, broccoli, asparagus) mixed with eggs and chopped bacon

 - fruit on the side (no recipe required, just real food).